Call for Doctoral Projects: Nexus – 2024 Cycle

 - Research Unit, Joint Research Unit, International Joint Unit. ↩︎

-- The applicant must already be an official member of the organization in question—or must become one by October 2024 at the latest—and, in the case of contract staff, their contract with that organization must run until the planned end of the project.
+- The applicant must already be an official member of the organization in question—or must become one by October 2024 at the latest—and, for contract staff, their contract with that organization must remain in effect until the project’s scheduled completion date.
 The project may have one or more partner organizations.
-However, only organizations included in the list of eligible organizations in this call for proposals will be eligible to receive funding for the project. ↩︎
+However, only organizations included in the list of eligible organizations for this call for proposals may receive funding under the project. ↩︎

 - Research Support Unit, Experimental Unit, Internal Service Unit, Service Unit. ↩︎

-- ED 58 Languages, Literatures, Cultures, Civilizations [LLC]
+- ED 58 Languages, Literatures, Cultures, and Civilizations [LLC]

 ED 60 Territories, Time, Societies, and Development [TTSD]